digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/index.rst

 An *upgrade* changes previously defined data structures and templates.

 Whether extension or upgrade, your new code needs to be compatible with data that is already live in a production system.
-The next two sections show how to extend and upgrade Daml models.
-The last section shows how to automate the data migration process.
+In the following sections, we'll show you how to extend your Daml model, and two ways to upgrade your Daml models, depending on your data transformation and downtime requirements.